On the data-driven description of lattice materials mechanics: Lattice structures database

 The imposed displacement $u^*$ is the same for both solids, therefore the (continuum-)equivalent strain $\varepsilon_{zz}^{\rm eq}$ is

-where $L_z$ is the longitudinal dimension of the studied direction $z$, i.e., the vertical size of the structure.
+where $L_z$ is the longitudinal dimensionalongthe studied direction $z$, i.e., the vertical size of the structure.
 By energy balance, the potential of external forces and the potential of internal forces are equal, in both lattice and equivalent solids i.e., $\mathcal W_{\rm ext} = \Pi_{\rm int}^{\rm eq}$, yielding

 Taking into account that $|\Omega| = A_zL_z$ where $A_z$ is the cross-sectional area of the equivalent solid perpendicular to the studied direction, the equivalent stiffness in $z-$direction $E_z^{\rm eq}$ is obtained